 Located inside The Darcy, Robert Wiedmaier's stunning Siren focuses on the fruits of the sea amongst hues of blue and aquatic decor – you can practically smell the salty seabreeze here (restaurant week deal is only available for dinner).
 Discover Japanese cuisine inside the Michelin-starred Sushi Taro, which offers an authentic experience, from the service to the sake to the sushi.
 Continue your culinary travels down the street at Agora, which brings the flavors of Turkey, Lebanon and Greece to live in the form of warm, puffy pita and fragrant mezze dishes.
 The Hotel Palomar's URBANA focuses on Italian cuisine made with creativity and quality ingredients.
 Along with the Restaurant Week special, you can also enjoy a happy hour combo featuring margherita pizza and a beer for just $10.

 Rasika West End (lunch only) has been dazzling diners since 2005 – prepare your taste buds for award-winning, authentic Indian food in a gorgeous setting (we highly recommend the tandoori lamb chops).
 Nearby, District Commons features all of your favorite American dishes, including a dynamic burger and delicious crab cakes.

 1789 Restaurant, one of the most historic and refined restaurants in the city, is ideal for a date night (jacket required, dinner deal only).
 For waterfront views and a menu packed with creativity and American favorites, check out Farmers Fishers Bakers.
 While far from new, Filomena Ristorante has been a Georgetown favorite for more than 30 years, with lovingly crafted Italian cuisine served right next to the scenic C&O Canal – you know you’ve found Filomena when you spot the Italian matriarch hand-making pastas in the front window.

 B Too is a must-try Belgian eatery from chef Bart Vandaele of Top Chef, complete with waffles and a beer list that goes beyond 180 selections.
-Sample Southeast Asian fare from dumplings to Vietnamese pork ribs in a modern white dining room at doi moi on buzzworthy 14th Street or dine on must-try Latin-Asian small plates ranging from sushi to wings at Masa 14, enjoy a Hemingwayesque brunch or dinner at Bar Pilar or a rustic farm-to-table dinner at Birch & Barley.
+On buzzworthy 14th Street, dine on must-try Latin-Asian small plates ranging from sushi to wings at Masa 14, enjoy a Hemingwayesque brunch or dinner at Bar Pilar or a rustic farm-to-table dinner at Birch & Barley.